 The Module authenticates operator actions using authorization tokens.
-Consider most conservative TPM command throughput on the bus and command execution duration, would allow 1,000 commands per second or 60,000 attempts per minute.
+Considering the most conservative TPM command throughput on the bus and command execution duration, the number of commands that can be executed per second is 1,000, which is 60,000 attempts per minute.

-Password and HMAC Authorization Strength
+4.1.2.1 Password and HMAC Authorization Strength

 When a high-entropy authorization token is used (where DA protection may be disabled), each value, statistically, has the same probability to be chosen.
-For worst case scenario, assume SHA-1 output values size (160 bit array), producing 2160 different possible values.
+For worst case scenario, assume SHA-1 output values size (160-bit array), producing 2 different possible values.